DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 We were then sent on our way with an information pack detailing everything we need to know about the ceremony itself.
 It included forms asking us which songs we’re going to use, what particular words we want for certain parts of the ceremony, and whether we would meet with the registrar pre-ceremony (to check the details on the marriage certificate) together or separately.
 These forms need to be completed and sent to them about a month before alongside the ceremony fee.

-This post is specifically based on my experience of giving notice in Bristol but living in Dundee; if you’re reading this and giving notice looked slightly different for you, or if there’s anything here that I’ve missed, then please let us know about your experience in the comments below!
+This post is specifically based on my experience of giving notice at a registry office in Bristol while living in Dundee; if you’re reading this and giving notice looked slightly different for you, or if there’s anything here that I’ve missed, then I’d love to hear about your experience!